riscv-software-src/riscof/docs/source/arch-tests.rst

   1. You will first need to install the SAIL C-emulator on your system.
 You can refer to the :ref:`plugin_models` section for steps on installing the SAIL C-emulator.
-  2. You will then need to download/clone the ``sail_cSim`` riscof plugin.
+  2. You will then need to download/clone the ``sail_cSim`` RISCOF plugin.
 You can do this with the following command:

      .. code-block:: console